pbkompasz/confidential-polling/README.md

  -->

 To offer a fast, provable, and cost-efficient solution, we use Incremental Merkle Trees (IMTs).
+The whole architecture is modular and can accept different configuration variables:
+- data storage: onchain or offchain
+- evaluation type, eager or lazy
+- validation type: eager or lazy validation

-The initial data is stored off-chain and is fetched when analytics query is requested.
-Data is submitted for computation in batches, including only the parts required for that computation.
+The encrypted data is submitted by a bundler and is either stored offchain or onchain.
+Data is submitted for computation in batches.
 This data is sent via calldata, which is pruned from the full node, making it more cost-effective.

 The poll/benchmark event proceeds through three stages:
 - Planned stage: After a host creates a poll or benchmark event, it enters this stage during which users cannot submit data.
 - Live stage: Users submit encrypted data to the poll.
-Depending on the configuration, the data can be processed either immediately upon submission or after the event concludes.
+Depending on the configuration, the data can be validated and processed either immediately upon submission or after the event concludes.
 - Completed stage: The data is evaluated (if not processed continuously during the live stage), and analysts can query the data based on custom constraints.
 These queries are cached, so the data does not need to be recalculated in the future.

 ### Analytics

+#### Old architecture based on binary strings
 An analyst can request constrained counts on poll forms and constrained operations (SUM, AVG, MAX, MIN, COUNT) on benchmark data.
 The analyst specifies the constraint fields; given this and the input types, we create a binary uint.
 Then we iterate over every submitted data point, XOR them, cache the response, and return the value.